-The Center for Agricultural Research and Environmental Systems was founded by two Agriculture Economics students at the University of Missouri.
+The Center for Agricultural, Resource and Environmental Systems was founded by two Agriculture Economists at the University of Missouri.

 Dr. Chris Fulcher (current Director at CARES) and Dr. Anthony Prato (former Director at CARES) began using geographic information systems (GIS) to better understand environmental conditions and impacts.
 Together they agreed to take on what would become CARES’ first and longest running project – the Missouri Source Water Assessment.

 Funded by the Missouri Department of Natural Resources, the Missouri Source Water Protection project created a vulnerability assessment to map public drinking water wells and potential sources of contamination.
 CARES continues to support this project 30 years later through the Missouri Source Water Protection and Assessment Hub.